 Reported catches of Dissostichus spp. are presented in Table 1.
 In this fishery, the catch of D. eleginoides reached a maximum of 97 tonnes in 2005.
-In 2018, 3 tonnes of D. eleginoides were caught.
+In 2018, when fishing last occurred, 3 tonnes of D. eleginoides were caught.

 Table 1.
 Catch (tonnes) and effort history for Dissostichus spp. in this fishery.
-Source: Fine scale data and past estimates for IUU catch (-: no IUU estimate available).
+Source: Fine scale data and past estimates for IUU catch (-: no fishing, or no IUU estimate available).